 This reform aims to continue encouraging competition in the services market by applying the PMR methodology of reducing the regulation of professions.
-This would open up room to increase the innovation and productivity of the economy, (self)employment, and more competitive prices of services (the National Reform Programme 2020).
+This would open up room to increase productivity (the National Reform Programme 2020).
+This reform aims to simplify or lift additional regulatory requirements for the private professional services sector.
+(National Recovery and Resilience Plan 2021-2026 & Annex to the Council Implementing Decision).